itsanishjain/allowlist/README.md

 - Add require and checks for forms - DONE

-- Update the register page and check all logic are working or not - DONE
+- Update the register page and check all logic are working or not -HOLD

-- Create pass NFT art
+- Alerts Notifications

-- Update pages with component if it is small
+- Update pages with component if it is small - HOLD

 - Images using Image component
 - Code optimization
 - Finally Creating bad ass UI
-- Alerts Notifications
+- Create pass NFT art

 - `if (chainId == 4 && library.connection.url != "metamask") {